LF-digitala-kanaler/LFDS/content/components/web/page-content/line-element.md

 ---
 template: ComponentPage
 title: Line element
-intro: The line element also known as HR element are used to separate some parts of the page with a line.
+intro: The line element is used to separate parts of the page from each other.
+  We use the html-tag hr and style it in the fashion of Länsförsäkringar.
-description: The line element also known as HR element are used to separate some parts of the page with a line.
+description: "The line element is used to separate parts of the page from each other. "
 previewImage: /img/line.svg
 category: Page Content
 tabs: